nikolay12/blog/_posts/2021-07-05-self-medication.md

 #### Melatonin

 Maybe due to my unhealthy habit of invading my night time and using it for work/study I developed sleep-related issues (insomnia, delayed sleep onset).
-While I tend to blame my 20s and 30s for it (later I consciously started avoiding "night shifts") it may be due to genetics, too, as both my parents have similar issues (in particular my mom has very irregular sleep pattern)
+While I tend to blame my 20s and 30s for it (later I consciously started avoiding "night shifts") it may be due to genetics, too, as both my parents have similar issues (in particular my mom has a very irregular sleep pattern)

 By chance I stumbled on [gwern's excellent blog](https://www.gwern.net/Nootropics) and decided to try Melatonin as a way to accelerate sleep onset.
 I also checked the literature - Melatonin seems safe even in long-term use.